brownieboy/abnacn-validator/readme.md

 ###AMD/RequireJS Syntax
 For the masochists among you...  ;-)

-I built it as a UMD module, using Babel's babel-plugin-transform-es2015-modules-umd plugin.
+I built this as a UMD module, using Babel's babel-plugin-transform-es2015-modules-umd plugin.
 So in theory, it should work with the AMD/RequireJS syntax too.
 But this is untested, so suck it and see.

 ###Script tag